Southern Chicken Fried Steak with Homemade White Gravy

 1. Wrap each chicken fried steak individually in wax paper and then in aluminum foil.

-2. Put the wrapped steaks in a freezer-safe bag and keep them for up to four months in the freezer.
+2. Place the wrapped steaks in a freezer-safe bag and store them in the freezer for up to four months.

 To reheat chicken fried steak: